odecci-dev/govla-front-end/KC/Readme.txt

 June 13, 2023 (Tuesday)
 First Commit:
+• New Member: Implemented the adjustments in Container 2
+- Fixed the overflow on input image (scss)

+Second Commit:
-• New Member: Fixed adjustments on input image Container 1
+• New Member: Implemented the adjustments in Container 1
+- Changed the checkbox to radio buttons (HTML element)